-12.1 The Licensing and Safety Committee, the Planning and Highways Committee and the Appeals Committee may make arrangements for public speaking at its meetings and meetings of its Sub-Committees.
+12.1 The Overview and Scrutiny Commission, the Licensing and Safety Committee, the Planning Committee and the Appeals Committee may make arrangements for public speaking at its meetings and meetings of its Sub-Committees and Panels.

 13. REQUIREMENT TO ATTEND FOR ENTIRE ITEM